Jobijollof/LEMP-STACK-IMPLEMENTATION/README.md

 `sudo mysql_secure_installation`

-This will command will ask if you want to configure the VALIDATE PASSWORD PLUGIN.
+This command will ask if you want to configure the VALIDATE PASSWORD PLUGIN.
 Note: Enabling this feature is something of a judgment call.
 If enabled, passwords which don’t match the specified criteria will be rejected by MySQL with an error.
 It is safe to leave validation disabled, but you should always use strong, unique passwords for database credentials.
 Answer Y for yes, or anything else to continue without enabling.

 ![password validation](./images/validate-password.png)

 If your answer is “yes”, you’ll be asked to select a level of password validation.
-Keep in mind that if you enter 2 for the strongest level, you will receive errors when attempting to set any password which does not contain numbers, upper and lowercase letters, and special characters, or which is based on common dictionary words e.g PassWord.1.
+It is advisable to pick 0 Keeping in mind that if you enter 2 for the strongest level, you will receive errors when attempting to set any password which does not contain numbers, upper and lowercase letters, and special characters, or which is based on common dictionary words e.g PassWord.1.
 There are three levels of password validation policy:

 `LOW	Length >= 8